China bank outages trigger consumer cash worries

-A money transfer system at Bank of China (BOC) (3988.HK) (601988.SS), the country’s third largest lender, temporarily failed on Monday, and some customers at Bank of Nanjing (601009.SS) also could not transfer money this week.
+A money transfer system at Bank of China (BOC) , the country’s third largest lender, temporarily failed on Monday, and some customers at Bank of Nanjing also could not transfer money this week.

 BOC, Bank of Nanjing and ICBC have all said the outages were due to technical problems, but this did not allay customer concerns of a larger problem in the banking sector.